Medical Negligence

-SepticaemiaSepticaemia and meningitis are very serious infections which if not diagnosed, or if misdiagnosed, can have potentially life threatening consequences.
+Septicaemia and meningitis are very serious infections that, if not diagnosed or misdiagnosed, can have potentially life threatening consequences.

 Septicaemia is a bacterial infection of the blood, commonly known as blood poisoning.
-The bacteria which cause septicaemia can live harmlessly in around one in ten people; however it can sometimes pass into the bloodstream causing the infection.
+The bacteria that cause septicaemia can live harmlessly in around one in ten people; however it can sometimes pass into the bloodstream causing the infection.
 Septicaemia can also be a complication of another infection, such as of the lungs or kidneys, and occurs when the bacteria escape that part of the body and get into the bloodstream.
 The bacteria can also come from burns, infected wounds, boils and tooth abscesses.

 Septicaemia can be treated effectively with antibiotics if diagnosed in time.